Advantages of a DCEG Fellowship

 Career Paths of our Alumni

 A fellowship in DCEG sets you up for career success.
 Our mentors and staff in the Office of Education support fellows in realizing their career goals.
+The majority of postbaccalaureate fellows continue on to graduate or medical school programs, while our predoctoral and postdoctoral fellows find careers in a variety of sectors in the U.S. and abroad, including in:

-- Academia (teaching and/or research)
+- Academia (research and/or teaching)

 - Non-profit organizations